 Conventional mortgages can be packaged in a number of ways, but they usually come with a 15- or 30-year term.
-Most lenders that offer conventional mortgages require clients to put down at least 5% of the purchase price, although a 20% down payment is considered standard.
+Most lenders who offer conventional mortgages require clients to put down at least 3% of the purchase price, although a 20% down payment is considered standard.

 If your down payment is less than 20% of the purchase price, you’ll need to pay PMI, or private mortgage insurance, each month.
 This insurance, which can cost up to 1% of your home’s purchase price each year, protects the lender if you default.